mentaldropouts/Quote-Generation-ML/README.md

 - Larger datasets may improve model performance.

 ## Note

-This README assumes basic familiarity with Google Colab.
+After running this code, there will be a new folder in your Drive called model.
+You may delete it afterwards to free space This README assumes basic familiarity with Google Colab.

 Happy quoting!